Jesse-perpC/xbox-app/README.md

 ##Important

 This a development version.
-It has many sub modules and needs around 1GB on the disc.
-You may download a pre-built version from here(@TODO add link)
+It has many sub modules and needs around 1 GB on the disc.
+You may download a pre-built version from [here](https://github.com/mc007/xbox-app/releases)

 ## Requirements

 - PHP 5.3+ (better 5.4!)
+- PHP : MBString extension
+- PHP : Curl/SSL when using SFTP/WebDav/Dropbox

 ## Installation